nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

   - Only a user with the `SYSTEM_ADMIN` role can register, unregister and change the SMP registration.
 - Open the "System settings / Domains" section.
 - Click the "Create domain" button and the "Domain data" tab appears.
-- Provide the folowing information and click Save
+- Provide the following information and click "Save":
-  - Domain Code
+  - Domain Code.
-  - Response signature Certificate (Signature CertAlias)
+  - Response signature Certificate (Signature CertAlias).
 - After the domain is saved, provide the rest of the configuration:
-  - Resource Types
+  - Resource Types:
-      - Enable `edelivery-oasis-smp-1.0-servicegroup (smp-1)`
+      - Enable `edelivery-oasis-smp-1.0-servicegroup (smp-1)`.
-      - Click Save
+      - Click "Save".
-  - Members
+  - Members:
       - Invite the system admin user as `ADMIN` for the domain (or create a separate user for managing the domain).
-      - Click Save
+      - Click "Save".
   - SML integration:
-    - SML domain
+    - SML domain.
-    - SML SMP identifier
+    - SML SMP identifier.
-    - SML ClientCert Alias
+    - SML ClientCert Alias.
-    - Enable use ClientCert Header authentication
+    - Enable use ClientCert Header authentication.
     - Click the "Save" button to save the changes.
     - Click the "Register" button to send a registration request to SML.
       - If sending the registration request fails because of an authentication issue, please contact the SML admin for details.